Epiforge/Extensions/Epiforge.Extensions.Components/README.md

 This library also offers `FastComparer` and `FastEqualityComparer`, which implement `IComparer` and `IEqualityComaprer`, respectively, but quickly use the methods of `Comparer<>.Default` and `EqualityComaprer<>.Default`, respectively, to do their work.

+In addition (pun intended), this library offers `GenericAddition`, `GenericSubtraction`, `GenericMultiplication`, and `GenericDivision`, which will produce delegates that will perform the respective operations with values of supplied generic type arguments.

 # Exceptions

 This library provides extension methods for dealing with exceptions: